fluid-checkout/fluid-checkout/readme.txt

 * Fixed: PHP warnings when setting shipping address from the shipping calculator on the cart page.
 * Fixed: Show password toggle buttons on popup login form not working.
 * Fixed: Compasiron for checkout fields `required` attribute to accept type casting of non-boolean values.
+* Fixed: Compatibility with plugin Checkout Field Editor PRO by ThemeHigh causing checkout process to validate conditional fields as required when fields are not available.

 = 3.0.1 - 2023-08-04 =